Why not add the subtitles straight to the video (hardcoded)?

 - Click your icon in the top right-hand corner of Twitter and select Media Studio from the dropdown list

 - Upload the video you want to share or select the video that has already been uploaded

 - Select the Subtitles tab

-- Click upload and choose the .srt file you have downloaded from YouTube
+- Click Upload and then choose the .srt file from your computer.

 This will automatically save and will then be showing subtitles on your video.

-- Click Upload and select a .en_US.srt file from your computer.
+- Click Upload and select the.srt file from your computer

 The subtitles will appear in the Captions Added section.
 Click on the added subtitles to be taken to Facebook’s subtitle editor.
 From here you can double-check that it’s also working on Facebook and make any changes if necessary and then save them.